teamhanko/hanko/backend/docs/Config.md

 ### Web Authentication

-For most use cases, just add the host name of your website / app on which you want to use WebaAuthn as the id and set the origin by including the scheme in the config.
+For most use cases, you just need to add the host of your website / app on which you want to use WebAuthn.
+Set the id to the host name and set the origin by including the scheme.

 #### Example